 When is neck surgery an option for treatment?

 The decision to undergo neck surgery for a degenerative spine condition is never to be made lightly.
-An operation on the spine is often performed to alleviate extreme, debilitating, chronic symptoms, such as neck pain, shooting pain, tingling, numbness or severe muscle weakness in the upper extremities.
-However, there is a reason most physicians make a recommendation of neck surgery only as a last resort when attempting to treat common degenerative spine conditions.
-While traditional open neck surgery does offer the potential of pain relief, it is also associated with risks, such as infection, excessive blood loss and failed back surgery syndrome.
+An operation on the spine is often performed to relieve chronic symptoms, such as shooting neck pain, tingling, numbness or muscle weakness in the upper extremities.
+However, there is a reason that most physicians make a recommendation of neck surgery only as a last resort when treating common degenerative spine conditions.
+While traditional open neck surgery does offer possible pain relief, it is also associated with risks, such as infection, excessive blood loss and failed back surgery syndrome.

-Many patients diagnosed with a degenerative spine condition will never find themselves faced with a decision about spine surgery because most mild spine conditions can be managed over time with a combination of conservative, nonsurgical treatment methods.
-If you have already tried several months of conservative treatment for your cervical neck pain and you have not found any lasting pain relief, consider these next few tips before proceeding with neck surgery.
+Many patients diagnosed with a degenerative spine condition will never find themselves faced with a decision about spine surgery because most mild spine conditions can be managed over time with a combination of conservative treatment methods.
+If you have already tried several weeks or months of conservative treatment for your cervical neck pain and you have not found any lasting pain relief, consider the tips outlined below before proceeding with neck surgery.